oks-erm/booking/README.md

 The app was manually tested in Chrome, Safari and Firefox on MacBook.

 ### Bugs detected:
-#1 - I often have issues with internet connection, normally it goes by handling exception scenario.
-However, sometimes when connection gets interrupted during the response from Spreadsheets that is considered successfull but the data is not received, so it does not fall under the exception and response results into None, which crashes the program.
+#1 - I often have issues with an internet connection.
+Most of the time, it is handled as an Exception.
+However, sometimes when the connection gets interrupted during the response from Spreadsheets, which is considered successful, the data is not received: this case does not fall under the exception and the response results in None, which crashes the program.
 I could replicate it twice.

-Solution: raise an Error if response is None, so it falls under exception.
+Solution: raise an Error if a response is None, so it falls under the exception.

 ## Unit testing

 Feature testing was performed through automated unit-testing using [Pytest](https://docs.pytest.org/en/7.1.x/contents.html).
 To run the tests: install the project's dependencies (`pip install -r requirements.txt`) and use the command `pytest` in the terminal.
 Find the screenshots below:

 ![tests](readme/features/tests.png)